 Fun Toppings

 There’s a lot going on with this doughscuit recipe.
-So, we like to keep the topping fairly simple with just a sprinkling of cinnamon and sugar, but feel free to go crazy making your biscuit doughnuts extra fancy or sweet!
+So, we like to keep the topping fairly simple with just a sprinkling of cinnamon and sugar.
+But feel free to go crazy making your biscuit doughnuts extra fancy or sweet!
 Some alternative toppings include:

 - Powdered Sugar Glaze